ProlificLabs/shakesearch_old/README.md

 demo along with a zip file containing the source code.
 The project includes a Heroku Procfile and, in its current state, can be deployed easily on Heroku's free tier.

+If you are stronger on the front-end, complete the react-prompt.md in this folder.